-The training that helps external employees internalise these stories differs from that most helpful to direct employees.
+The training that helps external partners internalise these stories differs from that most helpful to your own employees.
 Internal team members already have a special connection to the brand or the products.
 They already believe in the quality standard, and need not be won over.

-Yet, such assessment is important, especially when optimizing and evaluating learning content.
-While in-depth learning analytics would be stretching things too far in this context, it is a topic L&D organisers should keep an eye on.
+Yet such assessment is important, especially when optimising and evaluating learning content.
+While in-depth learning analytics would be taking things too far in this context, it is a topic L&D managers should keep an eye on.

 Combining both worlds to boost sales

 According to Dr. Wolfram Jost, Board Member and Head of Product Management at imc, the only thing that really matters in the end is this: The learning curve must be transformed into an earning curve.
-No company trains employees just for fun – whether that is internal or external employees.
-Especially in the extended enterprise scenario, the fundamental objective is to increase the company’s sales.
+No company trains employees just for fun – whether that is internal employees or external partners.
+Especially in the extended enterprise learningscenario, the fundamental objective is to increase the company’s sales.
 Partner training must contribute to corporate success.

 It helps to keep these key questions in mind when designing your extended enterprise training to transform the learning outcome into revenue.

-- Objective: What does the training want to achieve?
+- Objective: What is the training designed to achieve?